 About four hours’ drive south of Jaffna, the city of Trincomalee curves around one of the largest natural ports in the world.
-Fort Fredrick presides over the city, where the Sri Lankan military stand guard near monks from the Gokana Temple, which the fort was built around.
+Fort Frederick presides over the city, where the Sri Lankan military stand guard near monks from the Gokarna Temple, which the fort was built around.
 Visitors are welcome, and you can admire the coastline stretching out below.

 North of the city, the coastline becomes more rural and eventually turns into long stretches of jungle-flanked beach.
 I stayed here at the aptly named Jungle Beach.
 Each wooden cabin is so well hidden that, from the beach, it’s hard to make out any signs of a hotel at all.
 This is a beach stay for those who get restless: I filled my days with snorkelling, whale watching and cycling.

 A six-hour drive from Jaffna will bring you to Passikudah.
 After the long drive, on relatively new, flat roads, you’re rewarded with some of the finest, longest beaches in Sri Lanka.
 In a county with relatively rough, exposed waters (there’s nothing south of Sri Lanka until you reach Antarctica), the sea here is defiantly placid.